 Our business is subject to numerous risks, as discussed more fully in the section entitled "Risk Factors" immediately following this prospectus summary.
-We held cash and cash equivalents of \$8.7 million as of March 31, 2016.
-We believe that these resources, the cash to be generated from future product sales, and the proceeds of the sale of the Series D Preferred Stock and Warrants, will be sufficient to meet our projected operating requirements through the fourth quarter of 2016.
+At September 30, 2016 we had an accumulated deficit of \$175.7 million and held cash and cash equivalents of \$7.6 million.
+We believe that these resources, the cash to be generated from expected product sales and, assuming we sell the securities registered under this registration statement, the net proceeds from this offering will be sufficient to meet our projected operating requirements into the fourth quarter of 2017.
 However, the amount of our future product sales is difficult to predict, especially in light of the limited nature of the recent commercialization of Quell, and actual sales may not be in line with our forecasts.
 We continue to face significant challenges and uncertainties and, as a result, our available capital resources may be consumed more rapidly than currently expected.
-Accordingly, we will need to raise additional funds to support our operating and capital needs for the first quarter of 2017 and beyond.
+Accordingly, we will need to raise additional funds along with the securities registered under this registration statement to support our operating and capital needs for the fourth quarter of 2017 and beyond.
 However, we may not be able to secure such financing in a timely manner or on favorable terms, if at all.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our sales and marketing efforts, research and development activities, or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.